unscientifi/Roku_App/README.md

 # Roku_App
 This is a group project for MMED_5006 at Fanshawe College.
 We are building a mobile-first responsive app called Roku Flashback.
 The app allows users to access videos and filter different content.
-There are two categories: Adults and Kids.
+There are two categories: Parents and Kids.
 The content will be retrieved from a database via AJAX.

 ## Authors
 * **Yasmina Tavares** (https://github.com/yasminamayot)